Mexican American folklore: In modern times

-Another type of folklore that Mexican American culture presents resembles that of Robin Hood.
+Another type of folklore that Mexican American culture presents resembles that of Robin Hood, the "social banditry" mentioned in the above Bandidos section.
 An example would be the story of Tiburcio Vasquez.
 He was regarded as a proud figure who resisted social domination and fought to maintain and preserve his culture.
 The story is based around his life in California where, after being involved in a murder case, he lived a life constantly on the run.
 Although the claim to his involvement was unfounded, he knew he wouldn't be treated justly if he returned home, so he survived as a thief.
 Similarly to Robin Hood, Vasquez maintained a 'steal from the rich, give to the poor' mentality, for example, “One source refers to his captives as hog tied.”
 Although on the run, he also flirted with many women as he moved from city to city.
 Considered a legend of Mexican folklore, his stories have a theme wider than entertainment or crime.
 They comment on resistance to unjust authority and discrimination.
 Stories like Vasquez's have influenced attitudes and behaviors of Mexican men and women even today.
 They understand stories like these bring hope to their communities when dominant social groups exercise primary control.

 Over time, these stories have evolved.
 They may keep to the same narrative, but the use and interpretation of these stories has undoubtedly changed in modern times.
 A great example of this evolution is the Black Legend (Leyenda negra).
 This folk story gives an origin of the belief that Spanish people are inherently bad and cruel.
 This idea has evolved with the story itself and is now used to explains the rude way Anglo Americans treat Spanish descent people, specifically Mexican Americans.
 This story, or at least its name, has since been used as a reference to anti-Latino bias by the 2020 film La Leyenda Negra.